fenago/linux-administration/md/Lab_19.md

 Sometimes, you may be having a hard time remembering one command.
 Other times, you will find yourself running a very long command over and over again, and that drives you insane.
-In this chapter, you will learn how you can make your *own* commands, because you are the real boss.
+In this lab, you will learn how you can make your *own* commands, because you are the real boss.